Gekkio/mooneye-gb/README.markdown

 | Game Boy Advance    | AGB-001  | AGB-CPU-01   | CPU AGB          |
 | Game Boy Advance SP | AGS-001  | C/AGS-CPU-01 | CPU AGB B        |

+### Additional devices

-I also have access to these devices with different mainboard revisions, but I think the CPU revision is all that matters if we study the behaviour and not analog charasteristics (e.g. audio filtering).
+I also have access to more devices with different mainboard revisions, but I think the CPU revision is all that matters if we study the behaviour and not analog charasteristics (e.g. audio filtering).
 Even if audio sounded different between two units with the same CPU revision but different mainboard revisions but same CPU revision, I'd expect the difference to be caused by individual device variation or different revisions of support chips (e.g. RAM/AMP/REG).

-The main test "fleet" is already very big, so I will only use these devices if there's evidence of behaviour that depends on mainboard revision or individual units.
+The main "test fleet" is already very big, so I will only use these devices if there's evidence of behaviour that depends on mainboard revision or individual units.